• Skip to primary navigation

 Instructions

-• Cover the batter and refrigerate for at least 1 hour and up to overnight.
+• Cover the bowl and refrigerate for about 1 hour and up to overnight.

 • Place a crepe pan or large skillet over medium-low heat.
 Once heated, lightly grease with butter.

-• Spread a layer of dulce de leche over the top of the crepe.
+• Spread a layer of dulce de leche over the top of the cooked pancake.
 Roll up or fold into desired shape and repeat with remaining crepes.

 • Serve immediately, topped with powdered sugar and whipped cream or ice cream if desired.